noyanbaykal/UIChanges/README.md

   Entered combat (needs to be enabled in the options page) No energy/mana/rage (needs to be enabled in the options page)

+**Bag Utilities**
+Opens looted clams to avoid extra work and inventory congestion.
+UseContainerItem is protected in WOTLK so this feature is classic era only.

+**Druid Mana Bar**
+Druid Mana Bar Displays the mana bar underneath the player frame when shapeshifted into a form that does not use mana as a druid.
+This feature exists in WOTLK classic so this is for classic era only.
+The mana bar obeys the "Status Text Display" preference under the Interface options.

 **Party Pet Frames**

 I ported over my previously stand-alone party pet frames addon into UIC.
 Back in vanilla the default party frames used to show party pet frames as well.
 This feature seems to have been hidden behind a console variable and the power frames dropped somewhere around patch 7.0.3.
 This module enables the console variable and implements the missing power bars.
 While porting this addon, I changed it to be more in line with the current state of the party pet frames of the modern client that classic now uses.